 Brexit – the effect on UK and EU sellers

-UK sellers selling to EU customers should consider appointing a VAT fiscal representative in the EU countries to register for the non-union OSS return.
+UK sellers selling to EU customers should consider appointing a VAT fiscal representative in the EU countries registered for the non-union OSS return.

 2-The new Import One Stop Shop (IOSS)

 The Import One Stop Shop (IOSS) is the electronic portal businesses can use from 1 July 2021 to comply with their VAT e-commerce obligations on distance sales of imported goods.

 The IOSS allows suppliers selling imported goods to buyers in the EU to collect, declare and pay the VAT to the tax authorities instead of making the buyer pay the VAT the moment the goods are imported into the EU.

 A business not established in the EU or Northern Ireland wishing to register for IOSS will do so in an EU member state or the UK.